thatsuman/icpmmm2024/src/pages/registration.md

 ## Registration details

-- Delegates are requested to register and pay online.
+Delegates are requested to register and pay online.
 Registration fees can be paid by electronic fund transfer.
 Please follow the steps below.

+- #### Note: Registration is mandatory for participating.

+- #### Note: For the participants unable to attend the conference at the venue due to unavoidable reasons, special online sessions for presentation will be arranged

+- #### Note: Save the Transaction ID and Payment receipt.
+May required for future use.

 ### Registration Deadline: 31st January, 2024